RasaHQ/rasa-calm-demo/README.md

 Rasa ships with a default behavior for every [conversation repair case](https://rasa.com/docs/rasa-pro/concepts/conversation-repair/#conversation-repair-cases) which is handled through a [default pattern flow](https://rasa.com/docs/rasa-pro/concepts/conversation-repair/#conversation-repair-cases).
-In addition to its core functionalities, the demo bot also includes an examples of pattern overriding in [`data/flows/patterns.yml`](./data/flows/patterns.yml).
+In addition to its core functionality, the demo bot also includes an examples of pattern overriding in [`data/flows/patterns.yml`](./data/flows/patterns.yml).

 ## Running the project